|

 and registered on the scoreboard (see Method of Scoring on

+page 3).
 The players then proceed to the opposite

 end of the shuffleboard, where the Weights are now